 As well as avoiding these risk factors, you can reduce your chances of developing mouth cancer by looking after your overall health.

-A good diet is essential for protecting your body against all types of cancer, particularly one that contains fruit, vegetables and foods that are high in vitamins A, C and E.
+A good diet is essential for protecting your body against all types of cancer.
+Make sure you eat plenty of fruit, vegetables and foods that are high in vitamins A, C and E.

-Your dentist should be checking your mouth for the signs of mouth cancer during your dental health checks, so make sure you see them every six months or as advised.
+Your dentist should be checking your mouth for the signs of mouth cancer during your dental health checks.
+Make sure you see them every six months or as advised.